 Many dental patients are unaware of the different types of specialties that exist within the field.
-They may assume that a family dentist performs surgery or that an endodontist manages routine cleanings.
+They may assume that a family dentist performs oral surgery or that an endodontist manages routine cleanings.
 When you need more complex dental work, it’s important to understand the distinction between different specialty areas.
 This is particularly true when it comes to understanding the differences between general dentistry and oral surgery.

 General dentists perform such duties as routine cleanings, diagnosis of cavities, and the filling of cavities.
 Endodontists work with people who require a procedure that involves the pulp and root of the teeth.
 A root canal is a prime example.
 Oral surgeons perform surgical procedures involving the mouth, teeth, and jaw.
 Below are descriptions of some of the most common types of oral surgery.